o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

 The material type file indicates a lighting model that it will use (i.e. Standard, Enhanced, Skin, Eye, etc.).
 This is a direct user choice.
 In a material graph, this defines the topology of the final output node.
 At a lower level, this selects the AZSL definition of the Surface struct.
 The material type also provides material code, which is partial shader code specific to the materials.
 This code only describes how to fill the Surface struct, or perform other simple operations like adjusting vertex position, depth, or discarding pixels.

 A new _material pipeline_ feature will define how materials are processed by a render pipeline.
 This includes shader templates for each pass, and for each lighting model, with gaps that can be filled in by the material type's code.
 The association between the material type and the material pipeline is indirect, and the material type can work with any pipeline.
-The material build system is responsible for paring each material type with the available material pipelines for compilation.
+The material build system is responsible for pairing each material type with the available material pipelines for compilation.
 The material-specific code for configuring the per-pixel Surface data is defined once, and is automatically compiled into separate shaders for each available render pipeline.

 There are scripts in each material pipeline that configure the shader compilation based on the material type that is being compiled.
 For example, this allows the forward pass to be used for some material types and the transparent pass to be used for others.